-Former Impact Wrestling Grand Champion Moose has certainly prospered in his young career, which started off training under Curtis Hughes and Scott D’Amore a few years ago.
-Not only a former champion, Moose has feuded with some of the top men in Impact Wrestling during his tenure there, including Bobby Lashley and Eli Drake.
+Former IMPACT Wrestlings Grand Champion Moose has certainly prospered in his young career, which started off training under Curtis Hughes and Scott D’Amore a few years ago.
+Not only a former champion, but Moose has also feuded with some of the top men in Impact Wrestling during his tenure there, including Bobby Lashley and Eli Drake.
 Since his transition from Ring of Honor to Impact Wrestling, Moose has developed from being a one-dimensional talent to a more well-rounded worker, often giving compelling interviews along with having compelling matches.
 But he certainly, isn’t one to rest on his laurels.

 During our discussion, Moose shared how his training and development has shaped him as a competitor.
 He explains after how he had to change his psychology in the ring to make him what he is today.
 In the process he has earned the respect of his peers and those watching him.
 Today Moose continues to push the boundaries, reaching into a darker part of his psyche which has shown a whole new part of him that fans hadn’t seen before.
 He continues to demonstrate athleticism against everyone and anyone in Impact Wrestling.
 He recently competed in Impact Wrestling’s Slammiversary against the belt collector, Austin Aries, challenging for the Impact

 Fans can communicate with him on social media such as Twitter, where he can be reached at @TheMooseNation

 What can you say you still carry with you from your early training from Curtis Hughes today?